Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

 ## An overview of input files

-The following input files are provided for you:
+The following are the provided input files:

 - in0.txt
 - in1.txt